 The registration deadline for the fall session is September 13, 2021.

-Intermediate 3.
-Thursdays, 7:30 to 9:00 pm, beginning September 23, 2021 through December 2, 2021 (no class on Thanksgiving, Nov.
-25) (Brunetti).
+Intermediate 2.
+Wednesdays, 7:30 to 9:00 pm, beginning January 12, 2022 through March 16, 2022 (Brunetti).
 In this class students will continue to expand their studies of increasingly complex grammatical structures and vocabulary through listening activities, role plays, readings, education videos and written assignments.
 Topics include direct object pronouns, reflexive verbs and the impersonal form.

 AUGUST 14, 2021 COOKING CLASS